ansys/pyansys-math/doc/source/examples/solve_sparse_matrix/solve_sparse_matrix.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 64-66

-Factorize the Stifness Matrix using the MAPDL DSPARSE solver
+Factorize the Stiffness Matrix using the MAPDL DSPARSE solver

 ..
 GENERATED FROM PYTHON SOURCE LINES 66-68